 Best ABT, a TeamBest Global Company, Introduces Best Sub-Compact Model 200 Self-Shielded Cyclotron for Radioisotopes

-Best ABT Molecular Imaging, a TeamBest Global Company, Introduces Best Sub-Compact Model 200 Self-Shielded Cyclotron for Producing a Range of RadioisotopesWASHINGTON, DC, USA, June 2, 2021 /EINPresswire.com/ -- Best ABT Molecular Imaging, a TeamBest Global (TBG) Company, is proud to introduce their newest Best Sub-Compact Model 200 Self-Shielded Cyclotron for producing a range of radioisotopes for Medical and Research Applications, at the push of a button.
+Best ABT Molecular Imaging, a TeamBest Global Company, Introduces Best Sub-Compact Model 200 Self-Shielded Cyclotron for Producing a Range of RadioisotopesVANCOUVER, BRITISH COLUMBIA, CANADA, June 2, 2021 /EINPresswire.com/ -- Best ABT Molecular Imaging, a TeamBest Global (TBG) Company, is proud to introduce their newest Best Sub-Compact Model 200 Self-Shielded Cyclotron for producing a range of radioisotopes for Medical and Research Applications, at the push of a button.
 This cyclotron can be installed with one or more chemistry modules next to a PET-CT/PET-MRI.

 This unique low-energy, compact, fully-shielded cyclotron system is one of its kind, capable of producing F-18, C-11, N-13 and Ga-68 based radiopharmaceuticals for a variety of medical applications.
 The Model 200 comes standard with a F-18/FDG synthesis Best Chemistry Module I and an optional Best Chemistry Module II to produce a variety of radio tracers.